plaidman/es-theme-pixel/readme.txt

 Then the Screenshot will be shown and after a delay of 4 seconds the screenshot is hidden and the video shown, if you don't comment the md_image part, the picture will stay behind while the video is playing which can be ugly in some cases (when screenshot is a different format/resolution than video).

+This theme is per default set to show the European and Japanese Consoles and names.
+This can be changed by setting the proper folder name like: snesUS to snes and snes to snesE, to get the North American SNES.
+The same goes for PCEngine and Turbografx-16.